tjmahr/tjmahr.github.io/_posts/2019-02-15-anatomy-of-a-logistic-growth-curve.md

 the course of the curve.
 Therefore, it doesn't make sense to talk about the scale as the growth rate or as the slope in any particular location.
 It's better to think of it as a growth factor, or umm, *scale*.
-I say that it "controls" the slope of the curve, because changing the scale will affect the overall stepness of the curve.
+I say that it "controls" the slope of the curve, because changing the scale will affect the overall steepness of the curve.

 Here is the derivative of the logistic curve.
 This function tells you the rate